DrewKiino/Atlantis/README.md

 1. ~~create a logging framework~~
 2. ~~add color customization~~
 3. print to a text file when used on a device
-4. pretty print object types
+4. pretty print json types from server responses

 ### License
 The MIT License (MIT)